Early Childhood Coach

 - Excellent oral and written communication skills.

-- This position operates in a professional office environment.
-This role routinely uses standard office equipment such as personal computers, laptops, tablets, smart phone, photocopiers, filing cabinets and other presentation materials
+- This position is currently hybrid, operating on a schedule between visiting programs on-site and working remotely, per the requirements of the participating program.
+This role routinely uses standard office equipment such as personal computers, laptops, photocopiers, filing cabinets and other presentation materials.

-- While performing these duties, the employee is required to perform physical activities such as, but not limited to, lifting items (up to 40 pounds), bending, reaching, sitting for prolonged periods of time.
+- While performing these duties, the employee is required to perform physical activities such as, but not limited to, lifting items (up to 20 pounds), bending, reaching, and sitting for prolonged periods of time.
+Reasonable accommodations will be made for employees with disabilities or other needs per RFCUNY policies.

-- Ability to travel by public transportation to classroom sites throughout the five boroughs.
+- Ability to travel by public transportation to sites across the five boroughs.

-We are committed to enhancing our diverse academic community by actively encouraging people of any race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetic information, disability, age, or protected veteran status to apply.
+We are committed to enhancing our diverse academic community by actively encouraging people of all race, color, religion, gender, gender identities or expressions, sexual orientation, national origin, genetics, disabilities, age, or protected veteran status to apply.
 We take pride in our pluralistic community and continue to seek excellence through diversity and inclusion.
-CUNY is an EEO/AA Employer.
+The Research Foundation of the City University of New York is an Equal Opportunity/Affirmative Action/Americans with disabilities act/E-Verify employer.